ericsonga/TeacherCSP/_sources/CSPImageDecisions/imageMultIf.rst

    :answer_c: 120
    :answer_d: 16,777,216 (= 256 * 256 * 256)
    :correct: a
-   :feedback_a: Two possible values of each of red, green, and blue makes for 8 colors
+   :feedback_a: Two possible values of each of red, green, and blue (3 colors) is 2 raised to 3rd power combinations which is 8.
    :feedback_b: Two values of each of red, green, and blue is more than 3.
    :feedback_c: Far fewer
    :feedback_d: That's the total number of colors possible.
 But this code reduces that.

    How many different colors will be in our image when we are done?

-Rewrite the code for posterizing an image using if and else rather than multiple if's.
-Test that it still works correctly.